nbaronti/Homework_1/README.md

 ![alt text](https://logos-download.com/wp-content/uploads/2020/06/Square_Logo.png)

-# Square Inc. Case Study
+# Square Inc: Case Study

 This Git repository contains a case study for Square Inc. ("Square"), a financial services and digital payments company based out of San Francisco, CA.  In recent years, Square has established itself as a dominant player in the rapidly evolving FinTech space.
 Square offers products and services across various FinTech domains, with significant marketshare in the following areas: